ShopWired and Wix are two of the most popular options for building an ecommerce website in the UK, but which one is better?

 Theme Selection & Customisation

-In autumn 2020, ShopWired rolled out their Version 4 themes and this includes a selection of 20, free to use, mobile responsive themes.
+In summer 2022, ShopWired rolled out their Version 5 Framework, includes a selection of 21, free to use, mobile responsive themes.

 Wix has a large selection of over 80, free to use, mobile responsive themes to choose from for building an online store with the platform but it is not clear if all of the themes they offer support the Wix Stores app?

 There are also a few third-party developers who have build some premium Wix themes and the pricing very much depends on the developer.

 Where Wix really shines though is when it comes to customisation as they offer two different tools!